geopython/pycsw.org/community/index.md

 ## Code of Conduct

-In support of an inclusive and welcoming community, the pycsw code of conduct can be found at https://github.com/geopython/pycsw/blob/master/CODE_OF_CONDUCT.md.
+In support of an inclusive and welcoming community, the pycsw code of conduct can always be found at [https://github.com/geopython/pycsw/blob/master/CODE_OF_CONDUCT.md](https://github.com/geopython/pycsw/blob/master/CODE_OF_CONDUCT.md).

 There are numerous ways to interact with the pycsw community.